Citizens of Delaware Who Served the Confederacy

 Reference: 1880 Census, Callands, Pittsylvania, Virginia.

-* Soldier and information researched and contributed by Ms. E. Anne Happoldt of Dover's Colonel Hasslett Daughters of the American Revolution chapter
+* Soldier and information researched and contributed by the late Ms. E. Anne Happoldt of Dover's Colonel Hasslett Daughters of the American Revolution chapter

 (Barker) Listed on the 1867 map of Georgetown, Delaware, the 1850 census as age 49, and the 1860 and 1880 censuses.

-* Information researched and contributed by Ms. E. Anne Happoldt of Dover's Colonel Hasslett Daughters of the American Revolution chapter
+* Information researched and contributed by the late Ms. E. Anne Happoldt of Dover's Colonel Hasslett Daughters of the American Revolution chapter

 ~ Baynard, Thomas Hardcastle; UNDER RESEARCH, rank unknown, 23rd Virginia Cavalry and 62nd Virginia Mounted Infantry.
 Other Info: Resided in Wilmington, DE; occupation: farmer; home was "Woodlawn" in Vernon, DE; went South August of 1862; born September 24th, 1840; died March 18, 1876.